rutanshubhayani/ChatBot/backend/README.md

-# Spur Backend
+# ChatBot Backend

-This is the backend server for the Spur application, built with Node.js, Express, and TypeScript.
+This is the backend server for the ChatBot application, built with Node.js, Express, and TypeScript.
 It uses Prisma for ORM and Redis for caching.

 ## Prerequisites